btschwertfeger/BiasAdjustCXX/README.md

     -p 4                             \ # number of threads
 ```

 Note/alternative: The regular linear scaling procedure as described by Teutschbein ([2012](https://doi.org/10.1016/j.jhydrol.2012.05.052)) needs to be applied on monthly separated data sets.
-The `--no-group` flag needs to be used then.
+To do so, you have to separate the input data sets into individual long-term months and apply the tool on each of these long-term months using the `--no-group` flag.
+This is shown in `/examples/example_all_methods.run.sh`.

 b.)
-Multiplicative Delta Method based on means of long-term 31-day intervals:
+Multiplicative Delta Method based on means of long-term 31-day intervals applied on a stochastic variable like precipitation ("pr"):

 ```bash
 BiasAdjustCXX                        \